atharvwagh23/TruLineQA-AI-Powered-PDF-QA-Web-App/README.md

 > Upload a PDF.
 Ask questions.
 Get instant AI-powered answers.

-AuraDoc is a Streamlit web app that lets you chat with your PDF documents.
+TrueLineQA is a Streamlit web app that lets you chat with your PDF documents.
 Powered by **Groq's LLaMA 3.1** model, it reads your document and answers questions based strictly on its content — no hallucinations, no guessing.

 ---